-EIT Manufacturing is expecting to allocate 70% of the total call budget to fund 12-month activities.
+- 12 months.
+The consortium must propose an innovation with a TRL of at least 7 at the start of the project.
+The "demonstration in an operational environment" has to be proved by the Business Owner in the "Business Owner deck" attachment. - EIT Manufacturing is expecting to allocate 70% of the budget for 12-month activities. - 24 months.

-24 months.
 The consortium must propose an innovation with a TRL of at least 6 at the start of the project.
 The "demonstration in relevant environment" has to be proved by the Business Owner in the "Business Owner deck" attachment.
-EIT EIT Manufacturing is expecting to allocate 30% of the total call budget to fund 24-month activities.
+EIT EIT Manufacturing is expecting to allocate 30% of the budget for 24-month activities.